bthol/Space-Battle-API/README.md

 # Space-Battle-API
 Developer: Blake Thollaug

-Description: This is the server-side of the Space Battle game web application.
-It uses MongoDB Atlas and Mongoose ODM to manage player name and score data for display on the Space Battle client-side.
+Description: This is an REST API for the server-side of the Space Battle web application.
+It manages player name and score data for display on the Space Battle client-side.

 Technologies:
 -Node.js
 -Express.js
--MongoDB
+-MongoDB Atlas
 -Mongoose ODM

 NPM packages: